Sam Oldham: Early life and education

-Career
+Gymnastics career

 Junior career

 Oldham left Rushcliffe School and moved to Huntingdon at the age of 14 to train with the 2008 Summer Olympics-bound gymnasts, where he lodged with the family of fellow gymnast, Cameron MacKenzie.
 His other training partners included eventual pommel horse bronze medallist Louis Smith.
 Smith later thanked Oldham for being his training partner leading up to Beijing.

 At the European Gymnastics Championships in Lausanne, Switzerland in 2008, where he was the youngest member of the British team, Oldham broke his wrist during his floor routine.
 However, he managed to complete his routine one-handed and helped the British team to gold in the junior team event.
 Late in 2008, a Castle Donington-based company agreed to sponsor Oldham up to the 2012 Summer Olympics.

 Oldham was named to the British team for the 2009 Australian Youth Olympic Festival, where he won team gold.
 Later that year, he was selected to be in the British delegation to the European Youth Olympic Festival in Tampere, Finland, where he won two golds in the pommel horse and parallel bars events.
 Oldham was named BBC East Midlands' Junior Sports Personality of the Year in 2009 for his performances in Tampere and for sweeping all seven golds available at the English national championships.

 At the 2010 European Gymnastics Championships in Birmingham, England, Oldham won three gold medals, becoming European junior champion in the team all-around, the horizontal bar, and the individual all-around.
 By winning the individual all-around, Oldham secured qualification to represent Great Britain at the 2010 Summer Youth Olympics in Singapore.